-Experts warn that 1 in 5 small businesses will need to close if the economy doesn’t improve in the next 6 months.
-60% of businesses that closed up shop because of the pandemic will not be reopening.
+Experts warn that 1 in 5 small businesses must close if the economy doesn’t improve in the next six months.
+60% of businesses closing up shop because of the pandemic will not reopen.
 These are worrying statistics, especially since small businesses are the backbone of economies.
-They help provide jobs for people who bigger corporations may not employ.
+They help provide jobs for people whom bigger corporations may not employ.
 They make up almost half of U.S. economic activity, bringing innovation and growth to their communities.

-There is no denying that small businesses are the lifeblood of the American economy, and we need to do all that we can to help small business owners survive this dark time in our history.
+There is no denying that small businesses are the lifeblood of the American economy.
+We must do all we can to help small business owners survive this dark time in our history.
 Here are some tips and pointers for owners who want to shield their businesses from the pandemic and the recession.

 Move your business online, and do it excellently.